Skip to main content

 Custom Agents as Workers

-Agent personas defined in ~/.chatcli/agents/ are automatically loaded as workers in the orchestration system when starting /coder or /agent.
-The LLM can dispatch them via <agent_call> with the same ReAct loop, parallel reading, and error recovery as the embedded agents.
+Persona agents defined in ~/.chatcli/agents/ are automatically loaded as workers in the orchestration system when starting /coder or /agent.
+The LLM can dispatch them via <agent_call> with the same ReAct loop, parallel reading, and error recovery as built-in agents.

 ---